 A kapha predominant person, in contrast with vata, is a slow mover, physically and mentally.
 They are most comfortable staying put, and can have trouble with motivation.
 Kaphas are the most content and loving of the three dosha types.
 They tend to gain weight easily and usually have curvy figures.

-Over the next four months, we will cover each dosha in more detail.
-You will learn about dosha imbalances and how bring them back into balance, how to eat for your dosha, and what yoga practice is best for your dosha type.
+You can dive a deeper into each dosha by clicking here: vata, pitta, kapha.
+Learn about dosha imbalances, or vikriti, and how to move back towards balance, how to eat for your dosha, and what yoga practice is best for your dosha type.
 The best way to determine your dosha is to consult with an Ayurvedic practitioner, who can most accurately determine your predominant doshas.
 Alternately, there are online quizzes, like this one, available that can estimate your dosha type for you.